1. Many Companies Want Out of China

-It’s not going to become “an even larger, more powerful North Korea,” as I have heard some threaten will happen if the United States and the EU were to hang tough against China.
-No way.
-What I see is American (and European and Australian companies better recognizing what it is like to do business with China or in China.
 The days of so many companies having stars in their eyes about China are over and this newfound realism can only be a good thing.
-Will American and European and Australian companies continue to do business with China?
-Absolutely yes, but in lower numbers than previously.
-How much lower?
-Hard to say, but I would anticipate seeing a steady decline (maybe totally around 30%) over the next five years.
-China will remain a big and important country and that should not be discounted.
-But the big change we are seeing and expect to see accelerate is foreign companies that would in the past just check the China box are now exploring other countries as well.
-And this too can only be a good thing.
+Will American, European, Japanese, and Australian companies continue to do business with China?
+They will, but in lower numbers than previously.
+I anticipate a steady decline in foreign companies doing businesss in or with China over the next five to ten years.
+China will remain a big and important country, and that should not be discounted.
+But many companies that in the past would have simply checked the China box, are now looking elsewhere.

 What are you seeing out there?